-Why are holidays so difficult? - Care for the Family
+Why are holidays so difficult after losing a loved one? - Care for the Family

 Jane, one of our Bereaved Parent Support Coordinators, looks back at what happened to her family and reflects on what they have done since their son Ben died that has helped them benefit again from family holidays.

-On Friday 1 August 2003 our 11-year-old son died on a mountainside in the French Alps while all around us other tourists enjoyed walking on a beautiful summer day amid the majesty of the mountains, unaware that our lives were being turned upside-down, never to be fully right again.
+On Friday 1 August 2003 our 11-year-old son died on a mountainside in the French Alps.
+All around us other tourists enjoyed walking on a beautiful summer day amid the majesty of the mountains, unaware that our lives were being turned upside-down, never to be fully right again.

 Ben was walking in front of us with his older brother, Jonathan, when he slipped, knocked himself out and then fell over a concealed cliff.
 He didn’t die instantly, but gained consciousness for about fifteen minutes, during which time Dave and I were able to climb down to him, leaving our other two children at the top with a kind English couple, who we’ve never been able to thank.
 We talked and prayed with him while waiting for the helicopter, but he died shortly after the medics arrived.
 We were taken by helicopter with our other children to the rescue centre, leaving Ben on the mountain.